Blaine Boyer: Hanshin Tigers

-Boyer subsequently signed with the Hanshin Tigers of Nippon Professional Baseball after his release from Kansas City.
+On May 21, 2013, Boyer signed with the Hanshin Tigers of Nippon Professional Baseball after his release from Kansas City.

 San Diego Padres

 Boyer signed a minor league deal with the San Diego Padres on January 9, 2014.
 His contract was selected from the Triple-A El Paso Chihuahuas on May 22.
 He was designated for assignment on May 25, and outrighted back to El Paso on May 27.
 He was called back up on June 15.
 He became a free agent after the season.
 For the Padres, he ended with a 3.57 ERA in 40 1/3.